abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 "Resources" contain version information encoded in the name of the Namespaces used in the schema files.
 The first Namespace for a "Resource" is unversioned, and is the same name of the "Resource" itself.
 This Namespace also contains a single EntityType definition for the "Resource", and is defined to be abstract.
 Subsequent Namespaces contain version information, and the definitions within each Namespace inherits from the previous versions.
 Versioned Namespaces are in the format of `ResourceName.vX_Y_Z`, where `X` is the major version, `Y` is the minor version, and `Z` is the errata version.

 When new functionality is added, such as adding a new Property, a new minor version of the "Resource" is created.
 When an existing definition is corrected, such as fixing an Annotation term on a Property, a new errata version is created.
-Major versions are reserved for definitions that break backwards compatibility with existing definitions.
+Major versions are reserved for definitions that break backward compatibility with existing definitions.
 For a complete definition of versioning, see the Redfish Specification.

 The CSDL below contains a collapsed definition of the Session resource to highlight the versioning.
 * The first Namespace is called `Session`, and contains a single EntityType definition also called `Session`.